babeloo/qwen-code-router/README.md

 ## Supported Providers

+Qwen Code Router supports **all OpenAI-compatible APIs**, including but not limited to:

 - **OpenAI** - GPT-4, GPT-3.5 Turbo, and other OpenAI models
 - **Azure OpenAI** - Azure-hosted OpenAI models
 - **Anthropic** - Claude 3 Opus, Sonnet, Haiku
 - **Google AI** - Gemini Pro, Gemini 1.5 Pro/Flash
+- **Any OpenAI-compatible API** - Local models, custom endpoints, and third-party providers that implement the OpenAI API standard

+Since Qwen Code supports OpenAI-compatible APIs, you can configure any provider that follows the OpenAI API specification by setting the appropriate `base_url` and `api_key` in your configuration file.

 ## Configuration File Locations